waffle87/aoc/readme.md

 ## Advent of Code

-This repository contains Python solutions for [AoC][https://adventofcode.com] for years 2020 - 2025.
+This repository contains Python solutions for [AoC](https://adventofcode.com) for years 2020 - present.

 Run from the top level by specifying the day.
 Most recent years set the input in the code itself:
 ```